BGCX262/zzheng-hg-to-git/friday/README.txt

 * Allow user to add photos of an activity.
 * Add eligibility to activity (for group members only or for everyone).
+* Add confirmation page for deleting an activity.
+* Display recent activities, including past activities.

 Post Stats
 ~~~~~~~~~~

+* Rename GroupPostStat to GroupStat, MemberPostStat to PosterStat.
+* Merge stats of a user with different email addresses (hard-coded).
 * Restrict inbound email URL for poststats address.
 * Add page to display group trends.
-* Add cron job to send top-3 posters on the 1st of every month.

 Resto
 ~~~~~